ygame11092017/ykit-wiki/server/WebPayment.md

 This is your own API to return the list of characters in game
 - Method: HTTP GET
 - Params:
-  + app_id: The id of your application is issued by XCT, use this parameter to classify android and ios
+  + app_id: The id of your application, use this parameter to classify android and ios
-  + xct_id: id of xct account
+  + user_id: id of xct account
   + server_id: id of server game.
 Get from the previous step
   + sign: Used to verify the request.
-[Click here to know how to verify the signature](https://github.com/xctcorporation/ServerIntegration/blob/master/HowToCreateSignature.md#22-api-get-list-characters)
+[Click here to know how to verify the signature](https://github.com/ygame11092017/ykit-wiki/blob/master/server/HowToCreateSignature.md#22-api-get-list-characters)

 - Response: return the result in json format.
 For example: A user have three characters in the server S2.
 Their names are herror, warrior, king.
 The result will be returned as below
 ```